utkarshsingh34/AIxBio/README.md

-#This is a placeholder README, we should write our own before submitting.

 # BLAST sensitivity benchmark for DNA synthesis screening

 A pipeline that quantifies how BLAST's detection of hazardous DNA sequences degrades as adversaries fragment **and mutate** the input.
 Built for the AIxBio hackathon to inform the policy debate around minimum DNA synthesis screening thresholds.